himsonedo22/Top-Up-Service/README.md

 # Top-Up-Service
-School Project 1/2.
-This is an Advanced Java project, the project contains a Java application with database connectivity.
-These all done in NetBeans IDE and with the connectivity to Microsoft Access Database.
+TopUp Service Application
+This Advanced Java project demonstrates a complete GUI application with database connectivity.
+The system allows users to top up mobile credit by entering a phone number, selecting an amount, and choosing a payment method (Card or Cash).

+Key features include:

+• Swing GUl with styled buttons, labels, and input fields for a professional interface.

+• Input validation to ensure all fields are completed before processing.

+• Transaction summary displayed in a read-only text area, confirming payment success.

+• Database integration using JDBC with
+MS Access, saving each transaction (Mobile Number, Payment Type, Top-Up Amount) into the TopUpService table.

+• Error handling for invalid inputs or failed database connections.